SM9276/Gameboy-VHDL/Docs/Designing.md

 Ended up getting rid of ADC and SBC since they were both redundant.
 The first roadblock was creating the flags in the ALU.
 I was unsure if I should have the flags computed in the ALU itself or Instead of having it be calculated at the component level, I recently decided on having the flags in the ALU.
+Man these flags were giving me a big problem, I really wanted to create this ALU from pure combunational logic, and i finally achieved it